AdBOOST/documentation/_posts/2017-01-30-feed-exports.md

 {% include image_tag.html url="/images/exports/LeftMenuExport.png" alt="Left Menu Export" style="height:350px;" %}

-If you have not created any export yet, you will be greeted by exports dashboard with empty statistics and button that will redirect you to export form.
-Same applies to <i class="fa fa-plus"></i> icon next to "Exports" in left menu.
+If you have not created any export yet, you will be greeted by exports dashboard with empty statistics.
+As you can notice, there are two <i class="fa fa-plus"></i> buttons that will redirect you to export form.
+One next to the Exports link and second next to "Exports" in left menu.

 {% include image_tag.html url="/images/exports/EmptyDashboard.png" alt="Exports Empty Dashboard" style="" %}